riot/riot/doc/api/tags.md

 Where

 - `selector` selects the DOM nodes from the page to be mounted.
-This can also be a DOM node.
 - `tagName` specifies the custom tag name.
 If this is not given the name equals to the name of the selected DOM node
 - `opts` optional object is passed for the tags to consume